gdlcf88/Articles/Notice-And-Solve-ABP-Distributed-Events-Disordering/en/article.md

-# Value and Solve ABP Distributed Events Disordering
+# Notice and Solve ABP Distributed Events Disordering

 ABP Framework 5.0 implemented the strict ordering of outboxes and inboxes for monolithic apps.
 However, in a microservice or multi-database scenario,